 Since the first usage of the term in 1999, Internet of Things (IoT) has come a long way.

-Present day: Referring to IoT is inevitable in situations where internet connection and computing abilities can be extended or applied to all kinds of sensors, devices and things of everyday use.
+Present day, IoT Development is inevitable in situations where internet connection and computing abilities can be extended or applied to all kinds of sensors, devices and things of everyday use.

 From driver-less cars, recipe-suggesting refrigerators, efficient electricity regulation through smart algorithms in residences, restaurants and public places, wearable gadgets that track your daily activity routine, IoT is here to stay.